 This article will illustrate some dryland exercises that might be recommended but should actually be avoided at all costs by swimmers.
 We won’t leave you hanging though.
 We’ll provide you with alternative dryland workouts for swimmers that will still target the muscle groups you want to train.

-When it comes to swimming, it is crucially important, for example, to focus specifically on technique or, more precisely, on your race pace.
-This concept also translates out of the water where your workouts should also be specifically designed to achieve a certain level of performance or strengthen the muscles required for a particular swim stroke.
+When it comes to swimming, it is crucially important to focus specifically on technique or, more precisely, on your race pace.
+This concept also translates out of the water where your workouts should be specifically designed to achieve a certain level of performance or strengthen the muscles required for a particular swim stroke.

-Nevertheless, some trainers, particularly those who do not have a background in swimming, advise swimmers to perform exercises borrowed from other sports that can often cause more damage than they are worth.
+Nevertheless, some trainers, particularly those who do not have a background in swimming, advise swimmers to try dryland workouts for swimmers that can often cause more harm than good.
 This article will illustrate some exercises that might be recommended but should actually be avoided at all costs by swimmers.
-In contrast, try the exercises we recommend which are specifically for swimming.
+In contrast, try the exercises we recommend.

-The problem with this exercise is that your rotator cuff is over-strained during the downwards motion which can result in injuries, particularly if the exercise is performed incorrectly.
+The problem with this exercise is that your rotator cuff is over-strained during the downward motion, which can result in injuries, particularly if the exercise is performed incorrectly.

 So, what is the right exercise for your triceps for all four swim strokes?
-TRICEPS KICKBACKS WITH A RESISTANCE BAND.
+Tricep kickbacks with a resistance band.

-Place a resistance band beneath one of your feet and grasp it with one hand.
-Bend forward at the waist until your upper body is almost horizontal to the floor and bend your knees slightly.
-Starting with one arm perpendicular to the floor with the resistance band tight, extend your arms backwards until they reach shoulder height.
+Place a resistance band beneath one of your feet, and grasp it with one hand.
+Bend forward at the waist until your upper body is almost horizontal to the floor, and bend your knees slightly.
+Starting with one arm perpendicular to the floor with the resistance band tight, extend your arm backward until it reaches shoulder height.
 After completing this movement, return to your start position.
-Perform this exercise for both sides of the body.
+Perform this arm exercise for both sides of the body.

 This exercise is specifically designed to strengthen your triceps and will help strengthen the coalface of your swim stroke.

 The second exercise is leg raises lying on the floor (also known as leg lifts).
 This is a popular core strength exercise in the gym, but it can cause injuries.
-Performed incorrectly, you can damage your lower back or abs.
+Like situps, when performed incorrectly, you can damage your lower back or abs.

-You can get better and more targeted results performing PLANKS.
-Resting on your elbows and toes with your body parallel to the floor, make sure your head is facing forwards.
+You can get better and more targeted results by performing planks.
+Resting on your elbows and toes with your body parallel to the floor, make sure your head is facing forward.
 You can also perform lateral planks by twisting your body so your shoulders are perpendicular to the floor, balancing on your elbow and the outside of your foot.
 To get the most out of this core workout, use a mirror or a spotter to make sure your body is in a straight line.

 This exercise will teach you how to use your abs, which is so important for proper posture when swimming all four strokes or diving in.

-LUNGES are a safer option.
-Starting in a standing position, take a step forwards and bend your knee until your thigh is parallel to the floor.
+Lunges are a safer option.
+Starting in a standing position, take a step forward, and bend your knee until your thigh is parallel to the floor.
 Make sure your rear knee is not touching the floor.
 After completing the movement, straighten your bent leg and return to a standing position.
 If you want to increase the intensity, you can hold a pair of dumbbells during the exercise.

-This exercise works on all the main muscles in your lower body and will help improve your leg kick, dive and tumble turn.
+These exercises work on all the main muscles in your lower body and will help improve your leg kick, dive, and tumble turn.